2019 Rugby World Cup: The Telegraph's 20 best rugby players in the world

 What to look out for

-Paired for so long in the minds of rugby viewers with his partner in crime in Australia's back row, David Pocock, the last four years have seen Michael Hooper emerge as a world-class player all in his own right.
+Paired for so long in the minds of rugby viewers with his partner in crime in Australia's back row, David Pocock, in the past four years Michael Hooper has emerged as a world-class player all in his own right.
 He truly can do it all, from winning turnovers at the breakdown to running in long-range tries given his pace - he might have made a hell of a Sevens player, in hindsight.

 Hooper has been tasked as captain with steering Australia through a difficult period but there have been hints this year that they can surprise a few people at the Rugby World Cup.